ncayllahua/GigisPizzaHOL/funtion_testing.md

 ![](./media/ATP-configure07.PNG)

-Check that your Schema is MICROSERVICE and the tabla CAMPAIGN is showed.
+Check that your Schema is MICROSERVICE and the table CAMPAIGN is showed.

 ![](./media/fn-execution/faas-app-execution07.png)